egeniq/EFMockLocationManager/README.md

 Working with the simulator
 --------------------------
 To simulate some actual movement, work with scenarios.
 Currently we only support straight line scenarios with variable speed, but in the future we should be adding teleportation, random wandering, maybe even one that follows navigation instructions from mapkit.

+Scenarios can easily be chained as they have optional onEnd blocks where you can launch the next scenario.

 Here's a code sample to illustrate a scenario.
 This is the one that's available in the demo application and runs out of the box: